LOOKING FOR A FUN ACTIVITY FOR YOUR EVENT?

 - You pick up our riddle puzzle boxes and return them when you are finished. $95 per box for a 1-day rental.

-ExitusJH will provide you with Game Master training or you may hire one of our fun Game Masters for an additional $400 for the evening.
+ExitusJH will provide you with a Game Master training manual or you may hire one of our fun Game Masters for an additional $400 for the evening.

 Please submit an email inquiry or call 307-264-0223!